 6. This provision does not dictate specific procedures required to prevent the flow of information, since a firewall is more effective if established and implemented by each organization based on its specific organization, clients and personnel.
 However, a good example of an acceptable firewall is described in MUR 5506 (EMILY's List), First General Counsel’s Report at 6-7.
 That firewall prohibited personnel who worked directly with candidate committees from discussing and conveying material information to the staff who handled the advertising buys for those candidates.

 7. In the case of a political committee, such identification is only made for persons who have received disbursements for independent expenditures from the political committee aggregating over $200 during the calendar year with respect to a given election.
 11 CFR 104.3(b)(3)(vii)(A).

 9. Certain contribution limits are indexed for inflation in odd-numbered years.
-These limits include contributions made by individuals and nonmulticandidate committees to federal candidates and national party committees, the individual biennial limit and the special limit afforded to the national party committees to support Senate candidates.
+These limits include contributions made by individuals and nonmulticandidate committees to federal candidates and national party committees and the special limit afforded to the national party committees to support Senate candidates.
 11 CFR 110.17(e).
 The contribution limit from individuals to candidate committees is $2,600 per election for 2013-2014.